thegridelectric/gridworks-protocol/docs/types/gt-sh-cli-atn-cmd.rst

     :members:

 **FromGNodeAlias**:
-    - Description: GNodeAlias.
-Must be the SCADA's AtomicTNode.
+    - Description: GNodeAlias.Must be the SCADA's AtomicTNode.
     - Format: LeftRightDot

 **SendSnapshot**:
-    - Description: Send Snapshot.
-Asks SCADA to send back a snapshot.
+    - Description: Send Snapshot.Asks SCADA to send back a snapshot.
 For this version of the type, nothing would happen if SendSnapshot were set to False.
 However, we include this in case additional variations are added later.

 **FromGNodeId**:
     - Description: GNodeId.